The highest-paid UEFA Europa League players: Mo Salah, Cody Gakpo and more

 The king of Egyptian football, Mohamed Salah (or Mo Salah, as he is often called in the footballing fraternity) has been the flag-bearer of Liverpool FC for quite some time now.
 Often regarded as one of the greatest African footballers of all time and ranked among the best players of his generation, the talismanic forward has enjoyed widespread success at the Merseyside club.
 From the prestigious UEFA Champions League and the FIFA Club World Cup to the Premier League, there are hardly a few big prizes in club football that Egypt’s captain hasn’t won.

 In the 2023-24 summer transfer window, Salah generated interest from the Saudi Pro League clubs.
-Speculations were rife about Al-Ittihad making an offer for the forward, which involved a mind-boggling annual salary of — wait for it — USD 82 million(INR 8.2 crore approx.)!
+Speculations were rife about Al-Ittihad making an offer for the forward, which involved a mind-boggling annual salary of — wait for it — USD 82 million!
 However, the rumours were dismissed by the player’s agent, who maintained that Salah remains committed to Liverpool FC.

 As a matter of fact, Salah signed a three-year contract with the Merseyside team in 2022, which saw him become the highest-paid player in the club’s history (by extension, it also makes him the highest-paid player in the UEFA Europa League 2023-24).